 Therefore it's good to look at self-massage techniques so you can still gain the benefits at a fraction of the cost.

 Another option would be to train your partner to give you a the perfect massage for your back pain.

-Whatever option you decide to try I hope you can begin to feel some of the benefits of massage for yourself.
+However whatever option you decide to try I hope you can begin to feel some of the benefits of massage for yourself too.

 Let me know how you get on in the comments below.